alexsb1/endPointDetection/README.md

 ## Notes
 The output of this function are returned in a new dataframe called dfReturn.

 * `dfReturn$df` contains your dataframe with only the rows that are between your startTime and endTime.

 * `dfReturn$startTime` contains the earliest time in your TRA as a numerical value.

 * `dfReturn$endTime` contains the last timestep before the laser ablated through the carbonate shell in your TRA as a numerical value.

 * `dfReturn$profile` contains visualisation of your TRA identifying where the laser ablated through the carbonate shell as a ggplot object.
+This is only available if a profile was generated using `profile = "TRUE"`.

 Take note that parsing `profile = "TRUE"` substantially increases the time taken for this function to run.